wso2/docs-mi/en/docs/learn/samples/docker-sample.md

 # Hello Docker Sample

-This sample leads you to build a docker image locally in your machine with a given target repository name and tag.
+This sample guides you through building a Docker image on your local machine with a specified target repository name and tag.

 This sample contains a simple REST API called ‘HelloWorld’.
 When you invoke it, it generates a JSON message and sends it to the client.